uni-tue-kn/P4TG/README.md

 Connect to the REST-API server through the frontend of the configuration GUI: http://*ip-of-tofino-controller*:`P4TG_PORT`/api

+### Test Automation
+For scripted and batch runs, check out the [p4tg_test_automation](p4tg_test_automation/) folder.
+It contains a Python CLI that talks to the P4TG REST API to start/stop tests, wait for completion, fetch time statistics and RTT histograms, and render publication-ready PDFs.
+Quick start: `python run.py --payload payloads/your_test.json`.
+Example payloads and detailed usage are in that folder’s [README](p4tg_test_automation/README.md).

 ### Development

 The configuration GUI is automatically served by the controller at http://*ip-of-tofino-controller*:`P4TG_PORT` and is included in the prebuilt docker image.